Needles High School Class of 2019 earns nearly $2.5 million in scholarship commitments

-NEEDLES – Towards the end of the school year, Needles High School hosts their annual awards program which recognizes students for their achievements during the school year.
+NEEDLES – Towards the end of each school year, Needles High School hosts their annual awards program which recognizes students for their achievements during the school year and their community supporters.

 During the program, various seniors from NHS were awarded scholarships.
 The Class of 2019 earned nearly $2.5 million in four-year scholarship commitments.

-Appointment to the U.S. Air Force Academy in Colorado Springs went to Ryly Payson; the school’s first female appointee to a military academy.
+Appointment to the U.S. Air Force Academy in Colorado Springs went to Ryly Payson; the school’s first female to attend a military academy.

 United States Army Awards went to Trevyn Diaz, Erin Breaux and Dillon Horn.